florinsirbu99as/Object-Orientierte-Systeme-HS/README.md

 # Object-Orientierte-Systeme-HS

-small projects i have done in the university.
+Some small projects in c++ that i did as part of my university coursework.